yulin-physics/bnta-cli-game/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project,

 ```
-$ npm install GoTeam
+$ node main.js

 ```